 By the end of the day, people are confused, tired, and unsure of what to do next.

-Training needs to match the pace of the people, not the software.
+Align the Learning Curve with employee competency levels, utilizing Competency-Based Training modules.
 If you push too fast, your team won’t absorb the basics.
-Instead, they’ll go back to what’s familiar — even if it’s outdated or inefficient.
+Instead, they’ll go back to what’s familiar even if it’s outdated or inefficient.

 ERP systems are complex.
 They cover everything from sales and stock to HR and accounting.
 But most employees don’t need to know all of it.